What Is Dream Analysis? Psychology Behind Decoding Your Dreams

 Whatever your philosophy or personal belief about dreams may be, dreams can sometimes come between partners in a relationship.
 Usually, this problem is small and quickly goes away, but sometimes it can be a problem or uncover other relationship problems that you may not have been prepared for.

 Relationship counselors specialize in helping people make the best of their relationships.
-They can work with couples or with just one member of a relationship.
+They can work with couples or with just one person in a relationship.
 They can help repair relationship problems, but they can also help couples who aren't having problems.

 Dealing With Dreams